MSUSEL/hawaii-pique-cwe200/README.md

 ### How do I get set up? ###

 #### Dependencies
-1. [Node.js](https://nodejs.org/en?ref=altcademy.com) You will need to add Node as a system env variable
+1. [Node.js](https://nodejs.org/en?ref=altcademy.com)20+ You will need to add Node as a system env variable
 2. [CodeQL CLI](https://github.com/github/codeql-cli-binaries/releases) You will need to add CodeQL as a system env variable

-Your project's build tool [Maven](https://maven.apache.org/install.html), [Gradle](https://gradle.org/)
+Your project's build tool (Ensure that your project builds before using our tool) [Maven](https://maven.apache.org/install.html), [Gradle](https://gradle.org/)

 #### In the Root Directory